 Though condensers are often built to last, the dynamic microphone family is home to the most durable microphones on the planet.

 Although I would never recommend foul play with any microphone, most condensers are designed with longevity in mind.

 This is particularly true of the solid-state (FET) condenser microphones.
-The printed circuit boards are stationary and durable; the condenser capsule is most often designed to be resistant to damage; and the entire mic is covered with a protective mic body and grille.
-In my experience, solid-state condensers will last a long time so long as they aren’t subjected to high humidity or physical damage.
+The printed circuit boards are stationary and durable; the condenser capsule is most often designed to be resistant to damage, and the entire mic is covered with a protective mic body and grille.
+In my experience, solid-state condensers will last a long time so long as they aren't subjected to high humidity or physical damage.

-Multi-pattern condensers and mics with other switches are likely at higher risk of damage due to having more moving parts.
+Multi-pattern condensers and mics with other switches are likely at a higher risk of damage due to having more moving parts.

 Tube condensers are less durable.
-Vacuum tubes are made of glass and fairly fragile.
+Vacuum tubes are made of glass and are fairly fragile.
 They are sensitive to temperature and can break if exposed to prolonged cold.
 Additionally, vacuum tubes will eventually wear out while solid-state electronics will last much longer.

 Dynamic microphones are durable.